Skip to content

 Quick Answers

-Yes — Hardie's profiles and trim system support the proportions and detailing the style requires; the material is modern, the architecture is faithful.
+Yes.
+Hardie's lap profiles, shingle, and trim system support the reveals, gable accents, and trim weight the style requires.
+The material is modern and fire-resistant; the architecture stays faithful.

 Sources